 Growing up, my family did not talk about money.
 Like many families in America, I grew up having to figure things out on my own, mainly the hard way.
 I had a friend in high school whose mom didn’t work.
 In my opinion, it was by choice and my friend, yes, a child, paid the bills with her small salary.
-I would have loved to receive sound financial advice on the importance of budgeting, saving, spending wisely, investing etc. Basic teachings would have taken me much farther than I am today.
+I would have loved to receive sound financial advice on the importance of budgeting, saving, spending wisely, investing, etc. Basic teachings would have taken me much farther than I am today.
 I remember taking classes that have absolutely no value to me now, but a sound financial literacy class would have done wonders for my adult life.
-These 7 practical tips would have saved me a lot of agony and money.
+These seven practical tips would have saved me a lot of agony and money.

 The importance of budgeting.
 I worked at Chick-Fil-A from 10th to 12th grade, bringing in about $500 to $600 per month.
-Add that up and that’s about $20,000.00.
+Add that up, and that’s approximately $20,000.00.
 I. Blew.
 Every.
 Single.
 Penny.
 Although it felt good not having to ask my parents for money to buy clothes, go to the movies, or pay for any extracurricular activities, I wished my parents would have sat me down to teach me the importance of spending a little, saving a little, and giving a little.
 Learning how to categorize my money would have helped me tremendously.
-I can’t say for sure I would have listened but those lessons would have probably always been in the back of my mind.
+I can’t say for sure I would have listened, but those lessons would have probably always been in the back of my mind.
 I would have come to my senses at some point.
 Unfortunately, it took years for me to realize that I was horrible at money management.

 Apply for every scholarship possible, no matter the amount.Even though I wasn’t the best student, I did manage to get a few scholarships.
 They were small.
 Ranging from $1000 to $1500 each but it was something.
 I never took the time to understand that those $250 scholarships no one else was applying for would add up.
 There are scholarships for everything!
 I received one for being left-handed!
 Left-handed!
 There are thousands of sites students can use to search for free money.
 I would tell my younger self to make it a second job.
 Apply, apply, apply.
-That’s all I would tell myself.
+That’s all I would say to myself.

 Learn to build wealth.
-No matter how much money you make, you will never build wealth if you don’t learn to control your spending.
+No matter how much money you make, you will never create real wealth if you don’t learn to control your spending.
 Despite making a great living, I know so many people who have nothing to show for it because they spend every dime they earn.
 So many people are waiting for that one windfall that will solve all their money problems; but no matter how much money you make, if you don’t have patience and self-discipline, you will lose it all.
 Even if you manage to receive a windfall, it won’t last because you have disciplined yourself with the small amount of money you do have.
 Earning a boatload of money will not prevent you from mishandling money, it will probably make your problems worse.

 Thankfully, I’ve come a long way from that irresponsible young adult who mishandled money to someone who’s built a hefty bank account and sticks to a budget.
-I plan for everything and it has done wonders for my marriage.
-Managing money doesn’t have to be hard but it does require a desire to change, patience, and self-discipline.
+I plan for everything, and it has done wonders for my marriage.
+Managing money doesn’t have to be hard, but it does require a desire to change, patience, and self-discipline.